OctopusDeploy/docs/docs/packaging-applications/build-servers/build-information/index.md

 Commit messages and deep links may not be shown if an unsupported `VcsType` is passed to Octopus as part of the build information call.
 Currently we support values of `Git` and `TFVC` (TFS / Azure DevOps). `SVN` (Subversion) is **not supported**.

-Work items will not function unless you have one of the Issue Tracker integrations configured.
+Work items will not show unless you have one of the [Issue Tracker](https://octopus.com/docs/releases/issue-tracking) integrations configured.
 :::

 ## Build information step {#build-information-step}

-The TeamCity version of the _Build Information_ step is shown below.
+All of the availalbe plugins contain a Build Information step/task, the TeamCity version of the _Build Information_ step is shown below.

 ![TeamCity Build Information Step](images/build-information-step.png "width=500")

+The Build Information step requires
+- Octopus URL: Url to your Octopus server
+- API Key: API key to use for uploading
+- (Optional) Space name: Name of the space to upload the information to
+- Package ID: List of package IDs to associate the Build Information to
+- Package version: The version of the packages

 :::hint